-Korea Exposé invites aspiring students and grads to join our journalism winter school!
+Korea Exposé invites you to join our journalism winter school!

 Whether you want to become a serious journalist, whether you want to write about social and cultural issues in English, or whether you just want to improve your English, all are welcome!